KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/loops_scripts/README.md

 $ sh generate_bad_reads_summary.sh
 ```

-To keep your data organized, let's move all of the bad read files and script out of our `raw_fastq` directory into the `other` directory
+To keep your data organized, let's move all of the bad read files and script out of our `untrimmed_fastq` directory into the `other` directory

 `$ mkdir ~/ngs_course/dnaseq/other #in case you have not created this directory yet`